- Here’s our quick pro tip for picking thickness planers

 Mophorn thickness planer, 12.5 inch

-- Has a heavy-duty steel stand that keeps the planer steady.
+- Carried by a heavy-duty steel stand that keeps the planer steady.

-- Has a dust exhaust interface that keeps the workspace clean.
+- Features a dust exhaust interface that keeps the workspace clean.

 - Tends to create a lot of snipe.